-- the LM Clerk/s; - the local Convenor of Children's Committee; - the local Convenor of Pastoral Friends or their equivalents; - the DBS Verifier; - the Deputy Safeguarding Co-ordinator (if appointed).
+- the LM Clerk/s;

+- the local Convenor of Children's Committee;

+- the local Convenor of Pastoral Friends or their equivalents;

+- the DBS Verifier;

+- the Safeguarding Co-ordinators.

 They will report in the LM's Annual Safeguarding Report to AM Trustees using a form from the Toolkit which asks key questions about practice in the LM and can provide assurances to Trustees.
-Trustees will consider and review the policy, procedures and actual practice, assisted by a report from the AM Safeguarding Coordinator and any additional information from Britain Yearly Meeting and 31:8.
+Trustees will consider and review the policy, procedures and actual practice, assisted by a report from the AM Safeguarding Coordinator(s) and any additional information from Britain Yearly Meeting and 31:8.
 There be will be a more comprehensive review every three years.